 The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for an EHT PHY contains a CENTER_FREQUENCY_SEGMENT_0 parameter, which identifies the center frequency of the channel and takes a value between 1 and 255.
 The PHY shall set dot11EHTCurrentChannelCenterFrequencyIndex0 to the value of this parameter.

+(#4627)The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for an EHT PHY contains a DISABLED_SUBCHANNEL_BITMAP parameter, which identifies the 20 MHz subchannels that are punctured in an EHT BSS.
+The PHY shall set dot11EhtDisabledSubchannelBitmap to the value of this parameter.

 36.3.3.1.1 Supported RU/MRU sizes in DL MU-MIMO(#2699)